jumbleview/Clock16/README.md

 ## Program

 TO program device I used Microchip studio.
-Programm written in C language and complied in XC8 mode.
-Program uploaded to microprocessor with the help of AVRISPII interface.
+Program written in C language and complied by XC8 compiler.
+Code I  uploaded to microprocessor with the help of AVRISPII interface.